samietex/WeRateDogs_Wrangle_Project/README.md

-# WeRateDogs_Wrangle_Project
+# Wrangle-Project---WeRate-Dogs

 ## Project Overview

 ### Introduction

 The objective of this data wrangling project is to gather different data from a variety of sources in a variety of formats, assess its quality and tidiness, then clean it.
 For this project I used the Python programming language and some other Python libraries.
-You will get more details on this as you continue with this documentaion.
+You will get more details on this as you continue with this documentation.

 ### Dataset Overview